Haemochromatosis : The Celtic Curse.

 • £ 487 million annual NHS expenditure – Over 55% of which is used in treatments for GH-induced liver disease, liver cancer, diabetes, arthritis and more3.

-• In Northern Ireland, as many as 1 in 10 people are directly affected by GH4.
+• In Northern Ireland, as many as 1 in 10 people are directly affected by the Celtic Curse4.

 • In the UK, estimates claim that 380,000 people are directly affected by haemochromatosis, however only 14,000 people have been identified by the NHS5.